Inner Hero banner Image

 How to challenge employer civil penalties

 Companies who are found to be employing someone who does not have permission to work in the UK may face a civil penalty.
-A civil penalty is a fine of up to £6,000 per illegal worker found to be employed by your company.
-Of course, if there are multiple illegal workers found to be employed by your company, the fines can quickly amount to damaging figures.
+A civil penalty is a fine of up to £60,000 per illegal worker found to be employed by your company.
+If there are multiple illegal workers found to be employed by your company, the fines can quickly amount to damaging figures.

-To avoid civil penalties, you should make all the correct right to work checks.
+To avoid such penalties, employers must conduct proper right to work checks.
 More information on this can be found here.

 If your company finds itself in a position of facing a civil penalty, you may decide to accept and pay the fine, or you can challenge the decision.
 You will have 28 days from the date you were issued a penalty to decide your course of action and act accordingly.

-• If you carried out correct right to work checks and have evidence of the same, you will have a statutory excuse against a civil penalty.
+• Present a statutory excuse by providing evidence of correct right to work checks.
+If you carried out correct right to work checks and have evidence of the same, you will have a statutory excuse against a civil penalty.
 This acts as a full defence and will mean that you are not liable to pay the civil penalty.

-• A £10,000 reduction can be applied when your company cooperates with the Home Office.
+• £5,000 reduction for cooperating with the Home Office.

 How our immigration solicitors can help